Tomorrow is Women’s Equality Day — a day on which we celebrate the passing of the 19th amendment, which gave women the right to vote.

 But women have babies.

 Yes, some of us do.
 But in one way or another, men play a role in making those babies, too.
-Aside from a brief period of physical recovery for women, there’s no reason men can’t equally contribute to the care and rearing of their children.
+Aside from a period of physical recovery for women, there’s no reason men can’t equally contribute to the care and rearing of their children.

 In fact, when they contribute to that cause, they are viewed as altruistic.